Code-Institute-Submissions/newtotech/Readme.md

 Bugs found:
 - The send button does not send the information anywhere and its just a button
-- Youtube video not responsive, size does not shrink when viewed in mobile
 - Carousel not working for internet explorer

 ***